ramseylab/cerenkov/README.md

 ## Things to do before running

-- The absolute directory of the file "bigWigAverageOverBed" must be adjusted in the sys_tool.py module (line 102).
+- The absolute directory of the file "bigWigAverageOverBed", which is available in the source_data folder, must be adjusted in the sys_tool.py module (line 102).
 - Make sure to have the source_data folder.
 It is available in the EC2 instance.
 - Make sure to have the eigen values: mart_export_hg19_chr22_SNP.score
 - Yao has already made the eigen values and it can be downloaded from his workstation (it is already present in the EC2 instance).